Tsi2216/IBT/README.md

-# IBT2 - Day 01
+# IBT2 - Full Stack Development Portfolio

-This repository contains my Day 01 exercises for the IBT Full Stack Development program.
+This repository contains my projects, exercises, and learning progress for the IBT Full Stack Development program.

+It includes daily exercises, mini-projects, and programming practice completed throughout the program.

 Created by:
 Tsion Shimelis